-Scotch Bonnet Light Race August 23 - 25, 2024 Genesee Yacht Club Rochester NY NOTICE OF RACE Organizing Authority (OA) is Genesee Yacht Club The notation '[NP]' in a rule means that a boat may not protest another boat for breaking that rule.
-This changes RRS 60.1(a).
-The notation '[DP]' in a rule in the NoR or SI means that penalty for a breach of that rule may, at the discretion of the protest committee, be less than disqualification.
-This changes RRS 64.2.
-1 RULES 1.1 The event is governed by the rules as defined in The Racing Rules of Sailing and the rules of PHRF-LO.
-Amalgamated International and U.S. Inland Navigation Rules shall apply between Sunset and Sunrise. https://navcen.uscg.gov/sites/default/files/pdf/navRules/Nav%20Rules%20Handbook_27OCT2022_85%20FR%2058268.pdf 1.2 The prescriptions of US Sailing shall not apply.
-1.3 All boats must comply with Customs and Immigration Rules as listed in Appendix A. 1.4 All boats must carry the minimum required offshore equipment listed in Appendix B. 1.5 All boats shall carry the YB Tracking device, as provided by the race organizing authority, prior to, during and after finishing the race.
-The skipper shall insure that transponder is installed according to supplied instructions in Appendix F and make every effort to ensure that the transponder is functional for the duration of the race.
-After completing the race, Trackers must be returned to SBLR race officials at the GYC club house.
-1.6 A boat may use her propulsion engine to get clear after grounding, to retrieve a man overboard or to avoid colliding with a vessel or object.
+- 1.1 The event is governed by the rules as defined in The Racing Rules of Sailing and the rules of PHRF-LO.
+Appendix RV (reduced visibility racing rules) will apply. - 1.2 The prescription 63 (redress) of US Sailing shall not apply. - 1.3 All boats must comply with Customs and Immigration Rules as listed in Appendix A. - 1.4 All boats must carry the minimum required offshore equipment listed in Appendix B. - 1.5 All boats are required to use the real time YB Tracking device, prior to, during and after finishing the race.
+After completing the race Trackers must be returned to SBLR race officials at the GYC club house. - 1.6 A boat may use her propulsion engine to get clear after grounding, to retrieve a man overboard or to avoid colliding with a vessel or object.
 A vessel involved in a rescue should record their time of involvement to be used in a request for redress, if applicable.